nkossally/seven-letters/README.md

 ### 2.3 Out of Scope

 Some features of the board game Scrabble are out of scope for this project’s MVP.
-There are also some features of similar games, such as the New York Times Crossword App, that are not supported at this time.
-These features should be considered for future implementations.
+These features may be considered for future implementations.
-Enable players to dump unwanted letters (incurring a punishment of having to pass a round).
 Add blank tiles.
 Blank tiles can stand in for any letter and are worth no points.
- This project currently supports users dragging and dropping letter tiles from their hand onto the board.
-A future implementation could allow users to click a starting block and then type (instead of dragging) in order to place letters on the board.
-Double clicking could toggle between vertical and horizontal placements.
-Make the app mobile friendly.

 ## Section 3 – System Architecture